ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 #.
 Backward-compatibility with the current implementation,
    which requires both ``-XScopedTypeVariables`` and ``-XTypeApplications`` to be in effect but nothing more, is preserved.
-   But whenver this is used a deprecation warning will be issued.
+   But whenever this is used a deprecation warning will be issued.

 #.
 We have the option of removing the above implication (when is not proposed).
    That will clean up new experimental functionality from leaking under established extensions.